GrigorySol/SunnyBot/README.md

 This bot uses [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI)

-### /singers (only for admin)
+### /singers (only for the admin)
-Search singers inline, by voice or all available in the database.
-Shows buttons with names that leads to the next options:
+Search singers inline, by voice or display all available in the database.
+Displays buttons with names that lead to the following options:
 - Write private message
 - Edit voices
 - Edit suits